mbeaudru/modern-js-cheatsheet/readme.md

 - *this* reference

 In an arrow function, *this* is equal to the *this* value of the enclosing execution context.
-Basically, with arrow functions you don't have to do the "that = this" trick before calling a function inside a function anymore.
+Basically, with arrow functions, you don't have to do the "that = this" trick before calling a function inside a function anymore.

 ```js
 function myFunc() {